Lemon Cream Cheese Cookies

 • 1 3/4 cups granulated sugar

-• 1 egg + 1 egg yolk
+• 1 large egg + 1 large egg yolk

-• 8 ounces plain cream cheese
+• 8 ounces plain cream cheese, room temperature

 • 1 teaspoon vanilla extract